 Permethrin Applied to Tents

 Permethrin can be safely applied to synthetic fabrics including mosquito netting (as evidenced by Sea-to-Summit mosquito net shelters and head nets) unlike DEET which literally melts plastic and synthetics, including gore-tex and waterproof laminates.
-Published research has shown that occupants sleeping in tents sprayed with Permethrin experience 85-95 fewer mosquito bites, lending credibility to the claim that spraying tents with Permethrin can increase camper comfort as well as decrease insect-born diseases like Lyme Disease.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
+Published research has shown that occupants sleeping in tents sprayed with Permethrin experience 85-95 fewer mosquito bites, lending credibility to the claim that spraying tents with Permethrin can increase camper comfort as well as decrease insect-born diseases like Lyme Disease.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!